roamlab/HWasP-toy-problem/README.md

     - comp. policy and bar length l

 This repo includes:
-- launchers: garage launchers
+- launchers: garage launchers for training and replay
 - mass-spring-envs: the gym environments for the mass-spring system with different optimization goals
 - policies: the computational graphs and garage policies
-- policy_players: replay the trained policy and plot the observations and actions
+- scripts: the bash scripts to start launchers in different terminals in parallel
+- shared_params: the files containing all parameters for this project (a centralized way of parameter management)